More Info on the June UK Amstrad Group Meet

 Q: Will everything be ready at 9am?

-A: Doors open at the venue at 9am.
-Expect the first 15-20 mins to be a little bit chaotic as we get the tables and chairs out.
-Any help with that would be greatly appreciated.
 Similarly, we need to be out by 8pm sharp, so the last hour the day will involve gradually putting the chairs and tables away again and cleaning up, if we don’t wrap up a bit sooner.

 Q: Somebody mentioned the pub?

 A: Yes, its not uncommon for activities to wrap up a little early and for some of us to head across the road to Miller and Carter for a celebratory ale and a bite to eat.
-This meet is a casual day, and it’s your day.
+This meet is casual day, and it’s your day.
 We try to let it be as ad-hoc and relaxed as possible.

-3 thoughts on “More Info on the June UK Amstrad Group Meet”
+15 thoughts on “More Info on the June UK Amstrad Group Meet”